-The following summarizes the remaining minimum operating lease payments through maturity of the Partnership's ROU assets and liabilities at December 31, 2021.
-There were no finance lease payments remaining at December 31, 2021.
+The following summarizes the remaining minimum operating lease payments through maturity of the Partnership's liabilities at December 31, 2022.
+There were no finance lease payments remaining at December 31, 2022.

-(in thousands) Operating I
+(in thousands) ( Operating Leases

 Year Ending December 31,

-2022 \$ 3,220
+2023 \$ 3,402

-2023 1,359
+2024 2,718

-2024 676
+2025 2,302

-2025 261
+2026 2,042

-2026
+2027 1,756

-Thereafter
+Thereafter -

-Total lease payments 5,516
+Total lease payments 12,220

-Less: imputed interest (281)
+Less: imputed interest (1,315)

-Total lease liability \$ 5,235
+Total lease liability \$ 10,905

-On July 31, 2020, the Partnership and Messer LLC ("Messer") entered into an On-Site Product Supply Agreement (the "Messer Agreement").
-On February 21, 2022, the Partnership entered into the First Amendment to the On-Site Product Supply Agreement (the "Messer Amendment", and collectively, the "Amended Messer Agreement") with Messer.
-Under the Amended Messer Agreement, among other obligations, Messer is obligated to supply and make certain capital improvements during the term of the Amended Messer Agreement, and the Partnership is obligated to take as available and pay for, oxygen, nitrogen, and compressed dry air from Messer's facility.
-This arrangement for the Partnership's purchase of oxygen, nitrogen, and dry air from Messer does not meet the definition of a lease under FASB Accounting Standards Codification ("ASC") Topic 842, Leases ("Topic 842"), as the Partnership does not expect to receive substantially all of the output of Messer's on-site production from its air separation unit over the life of the Amended Messer Agreement.
-The Amended Messer Agreement also obligates Messer to install a new oxygen storage vessel, related equipment and infrastructure ("Oxygen Storage Vessel" or "Vessel") to be used solely by the Coffeyville Facility.
-The arrangement for the use of the Oxygen Storage Vessel meets the definition of a lease under Topic 842, as the Partnership will receive all output associated with the Vessel.
-Based on terms outlined in the Amended Messer Agreement, the Partnership expects the lease of the Oxygen Storage Vessel to be classified as a financing lease with an amount of approximately \$25 million being capitalized upon lease commencement when the Vessel is placed in service.
+On February 21, 2022, CRNF entered into the First Amendment to the On-Site Product Supply Agreement with Messer LLC ("Messer"), which amended the July 31, 2020 On-Site Product Supply Agreement (as amended, the "Messer Agreement").
+Under the Messer Agreement, among other obligations, Messer is obligated to supply and make certain capital improvements during the term of the Messer Agreement, and CRNF is obligated to take as available and pay for oxygen from Messer's facility.
+This arrangement for CRNF's purchase of oxygen from Messer does not meet the definition of a lease under FASB ASC Topic 842, Leases ("Topic 842"), as CRNF does not expect to receive substantially all of the output, which includes oxygen, nitrogen and compressed air, of Messer's on-site production from its air separation unit over the life of the Messer Agreement.
+The Messer Agreement also obligates Messer to install a new oxygen storage vessel, related equipment and infrastructure ("Oxygen Storage Vessel" or "Vessel") to be used solely by the Coffeyville Facility.
+The arrangement for the use of the Oxygen Storage Vessel meets the definition of a lease under Topic 842, as CRNF will receive all output associated with the Vessel.
+Based on terms outlined in the Messer Agreement, the Partnership expects the lease of the Oxygen Storage Vessel to be classified as a financing lease with an amount of approximately \$25 million being capitalized upon lease commencement when the Vessel is placed in service, which is currently expected within the next 12 months.